Routing without intermediate renders

 });

-That feels logical.
+This feels logical.
 The component knows the route, so the component loads the data.

 Loading data before the component renders

-A resolver runs during the routing phase and can block navigation until data is available.
+Angular provides resolvers and ResolveFn for exactly this purpose.
+A resolver runs during navigation and can block activation until the required data is available.

 Route configuration: